memmaker/vigilo-confido/readme.txt

 For a list of the currently implemented skills per class please refer to the file Rulesets/classSkills.rul line 10, heading "Class Skill list".

+There is also in-game description available in the Ufopedia (if you don't want to read some spoilers..).

 === Tiers ===

 Weapons and armors all follow the three Tier concept.